oxiby/book/src/guide/traits.md

 We say that for this trait implementation, `output` is `Self`.
 Essentially this definition says, "When you add a `ShoppingList` to another `ShoppingList`, you get a `ShoppingList` back."

-The implementation of the `add` method creates an empty hash map, copies over each key/value pair from `self` (which is the `ShoppingList` on the left-hand side of the addition operation), and then copies over each key/value pair from `other` (the `ShoppingList` on the right-hand side), taking care to add quantities to existing ones if there was already a value for a particular key in the hash map.
+The implementation of the `add` method creates an empty map, copies over each key/value pair from `self` (which is the `ShoppingList` on the left-hand side of the addition operation), and then copies over each key/value pair from `other` (the `ShoppingList` on the right-hand side), taking care to add quantities to existing ones if there was already a value for a particular key in the map.
-Finally, a new `ShoppingList` with the new hash map is constructed and returned.
+Finally, a new `ShoppingList` with the new map is constructed and returned.

 > [!WARNING]
 > The `Add` trait is not yet mapped to the `+` operator.